volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

   // One of the arguments from this list "custom_anonymization default_anonymization disable_anonymization" must be set

+  custom_anonymization {
+    anonymization_config {
+      // One of the arguments from this list "cookie http_header query_parameter" must be set

+      http_header {
-  disable_anonymization = true
+        header_name = "value"
+      }
+    }
+  }

   // One of the arguments from this list "blocking_page use_default_blocking_page" must be set

   use_default_blocking_page = true

+  // One of the arguments from this list "bot_protection_setting default_bot_setting" must be set

+  default_bot_setting = true

   // One of the arguments from this list "ai_risk_based_blocking default_detection_settings detection_settings" must be set

   default_detection_settings = true

-  // One of the arguments from this list "blocking monitoring" must be set
+  // One of the arguments from this list "blocking monitoring use_loadbalancer_setting" must be set

   blocking = true
 }